Rolex watch murder: Murder investigation

 On 20 April 1998, in a forest near Marina South bus stop, a passerby discovered the corpse of a woman among the vegetation, and the female's belongings were found at the bus stop.
-The victim was later identified as 42-year-old Sally Poh Bee Eng (傅美英 (Fù Měiyīng), alternative Chinese name 蒲良旭 (Pú Liángxù)), who was a beautician and make-up artist for low budget films.
-At the time of her death, Poh was married to a 47-year-old teacher Lee Boon Siang (李文祥 (Lǐ Wénxiáng)), and they had two grown-up children, a son and daughter.
+The victim was later identified as 42-year-old Sally Poh Bee Eng, who was a beautician and make-up artist for low budget films.
+At the time of her death, Poh was married to a 47-year-old teacher Lee Boon Siang (李文祥 (Lǐ Wénxiáng, Lí Bûn-siâng)), and they had two grown-up children, a son and daughter.
 The police found that some of her valuables were missing, including a Rolex watch, which was bought by her husband three years prior to her murder.

 According to Poh's husband, he overheard his wife speaking on the telephone the day before the murder, speaking to a man about an early morning appointment.
 Lee said that the man's name was "Lai Joe", from what he heard.
 Using the name, police later investigated and discovered there was a 23-year-old man who happened to have a nickname called "Liar Joe", which sounds similar to "Lai Joe".

 "Liar Joe", whose real name was Jonaris Badlishah, was arrested as a suspect three days after the murder.
 On the day of the murder, he had given his 31-year-old girlfriend, Saifon Ngammoo, a Rolex watch as a birthday present, which was later confirmed to be the missing watch that Poh wore before her death.
 Jonaris, whose full name was actually Tengku Jonaris Badlishah bin Tengku Abdul Hamid Thani due to him being the nephew of the then Sultan of Kedah (which made him also known as "Tengku Jonaris Badlishah" in both Singaporean and Malaysian newspapers), was charged with murder.